-The Internal Audit plan is developed using a risk-based methodology, including input from executive and nonexecutive senior management.
+The Annual Internal Audit plan is developed using a risk-based methodology, including input from executive and non-executive senior management.
+Prior to submission of the audit plan and budget to the GAC for approval, the plan is discussed with appropriate Executive and Senior Management.
 Any significant deviation from the approved internal audit plan is communicated through the activity reporting process.